Menu

 A photo of a woman's hands with yellow fingernail polish, she is holding a pen over an empty notebook.
 There is a a white border at the top of the image with pink and blue text that says "Writer's Workshop for Short Stories"

-Host a Classroom Writer’s Workshop in 5 Easy Steps
+Host a Classroom Writer’s Workshop with Short Stories in 5 Easy Steps

 Last fall, I did a Writer’s Workshop with my 9th graders to help them write their own short stories.
 We did this as part of our Dystopian unit, but the process works with any genre.
 In this post, I’ll cover the Writer’s Workshop process in my classroom, how I manage the reading load, and things I am still trying to improve.
 First of all, I combined my Writer’s Workshop with Dystopian Lit Circles last year and basically designed the unit to be a reading/discussion day and then a writing day.
 I thought I was breaking it up for the students and that they’d appreciate the break, but they told me that they felt like they couldn’t completely focus on one or the other.
 I think the solution would be to have students mostly finished with